yellowflagz/GuessTheNumber/README.md

 # Guess The Number ✔️

-## A simple Python program that generates a random number for you to guess.☄️
+## A simple Python program that generates a random number for you to guess. ☄️